wtsi-hgi/shepherd/README.md

 The targeting query is used to identify files for the transfer.
 It is expressed in a simple DSL, described herein.

+#### Examples

+Files from a file of filenames:

+    take from /path/to/fofn

+All `.tar.gz` files under the current working directory and `/tmp`, which either haven't been modified in the last 90 days or are larger than 1GB:

+    take . /tmp where (mtime >= 90 days or size >= 1GB) and name = "*.tar.gz"

+Files from a file of filenames, with the given "reference" metadata
+value:

+    take from /path/to/fofn where :reference = GRCh38

+**Note** Special characters used by the shell ought to be quoted to avoid their automatic expansion.

+**Note** Some filesystems may not support certain forms of query and result in an error.

 #### Grammar

 **Note** Tokens are considered to be separated by at least one